DavidDexterCharles/3150_Project/README.md

 1.Layout 2

-2. Proper user manual 8 (How is the software to be executed.
+2.Proper user manual 8 (How is the software to be executed.
 Screenshots to be included)

-3. Documentation 2
+3.Documentation 2

-4. Fully working program demo 12, (State program objectives before the practical demo is done)
+4.Fully working program demo 12, (State program objectives before the practical demo is done)

-5. Program design 5
+5.Program design 5

-6. Report Overall Quality 11
+6.Report Overall Quality 11

-7. Presentation 5
+7.Presentation 5

 Program design refers to how the software is laid out with try..catch blocks, checking error conditions, proper use of methods etc.
 Note: Individual assessments may be done on the Group projects by the lecturer.